Experimental Demonstration of Quantum Tunneling in IBM Quantum Computer: Experimental Results

-The tunneling of particle in a double-well potential ($v$=50) is shown in Fig. \ref{qtun_Fig3}.
-The wells are located at $\ket{01}$ and $\ket{11}$ states and the barriers are at $\ket{00}$ and $\ket{10}$ states.
-At time, t=0, the particle is confined in the potential well situated at $\ket{01}$ state, as the time evolves we can clearly observe the tunneling of particle from the potential well located at $\ket{01}$ state to the well at $\ket{11}$ state.
-Both from the theoretical and experimental data (Fig. \ref{qtun_Fig3} (a) and (b)), it is observed that the particle oscillates between the two wells which signifies tunneling through the potential barriers at the other two places.
-To compare the result obtained from the quantum processor ``IBM Q 14 Melbourne'' and the ideal QASM simulator we performed quantum state tomography.
-To perform the experiment, the number of shots are chosen to be 8192.
-The density matrix elements for the initial state $\ket{01}$ and the final state after six time steps are depicted in Fig. \ref{qtun_Fig3a} and \ref{qtun_Fig3b} respectively.
-The experimental fidelity for the initial state is $95.61\%$, and for the final state after six time step is $95.18\%$.
-Fig. \ref{qtun_Fig4} shows the tunneling of the particle in a multi-well potential implemented on the ``IBM Q QASM simulator''.
-The wells are situated at $\ket{000}, \ket{010}, \ket{100}$ and $\ket{110}$ positions.
-Initially, at time t=0, the particle is trapped inside one of the above wells situated at $\ket{100}$ state, as time evolves the particle is tunneled through the barriers situated at $\ket{001}, \ket{011}, \ket{101}$ and $\ket{111}$ states.
-At different time steps, the tunneling of the particle through all the potential barriers is observed.
-After 10 time steps, the particle is most likely to be found at $|010\rangle$ state.
+The tunneling of particle in a double well potential (v=50) \cite{cartarius2012model} is shown in Figure \ref{Fig7.pdf}. \cite{gerritsma2010quantum} The wells are located at \(\ket{01}\) and \(\ket{11}\) states and the barriers are at \(\ket{00}\) and \(\ket{10}\) states.
+At time $t=0$, the particle is confined in the potential well situated at \(\ket{01}\) state, as the time evolves we can clearly observe the tunneling of particle from the potential well located at \(\ket{01}\) state to the well at \(\ket{11}\) state. \cite{gerjuoy2005shor} The theoretical and experimental density matrix elements for the initial state of the particle and after six time-steps in a double well potential are depicted in Figure \ref{Fig6.pdf}.
+Both from the theoretical and experimental data shown in Figure \ref{Fig7.pdf}, it is observed that the particle oscillates between the two wells which signifies tunneling through the potential barriers \cite{nag1991boundary, dittrich1985tunneling} at the other two places.
+To compare the results obtained from the quantum processor “IBM Q 14 Melbourne”, “ibmqx4", “ibmqx2" and the ideal QASM simulator, we perform quantum state tomography \cite{cramer2010efficient, gross2010quantum, christandl2012reliable}.